SammieLJ/gorenjskabike_api/README.md

 You should have these modules installed on your system:
 **npm install express node-fetch**

+To run server, run on windows/linux/mac in Termina command **node server.js**

 ## Requirements for Go Lang version
 Use command in Termina/Command Prompt, to get nececary gorilla mux library **go get github.com/gorilla/mux**